Plow74/mdexample/file.md

 deny an application’s authorization request in accordance with the implementation specification adopted in § 170.215(a)(3).</p></li>
 <li><p>[Standalone-Launch] The tester verifies the ability of the Health
-IT Module to return a “Patient” FHIR resource that matches the patient context provided in step 9 of this section according to the implementation specification adopted in § 170.215(a)(2).</p></li>
+IT Module to return a “Patient” FHIR® resource that matches the patient context provided in step 9 of this section according to the implementation specification adopted in § 170.215(a)(2).</p></li>
 <li><p>[Both] The tester verifies the ability of the Health IT Module to